Ryan Serhant Valentine’s Day: How His Gift To His Wife May Have Backfired

 And while some of Ryan Serhant’s fans loved the gift for his wife, it sounds like he hadn’t quite thought the entire process through.
 He later posted a picture of Emilia in bed with the teddy bear and the bear had clearly taken over his side of the bed.
 And this wasn’t what he had in mind, so he was surprised that the teddy bear had taken over.

 Over the past couple of weeks, Ryan Serhant has been filming the newest season of Million Dollar Listing: New York.
-He has shared pictures of him filming in his office, but this upcoming season will be interesting because Luis D. Ortiz decided to quit last season.
+He has shared pictures of himself filming in his office, but this upcoming season will be interesting because Luis D. Ortiz decided to quit last season.
 During the season finale, Luis revealed that he wasn’t happy anymore and he needed to do something else.
 And Ryan revealed that he honestly thought that Ortiz was done with real estate.

-“I think so,” Ryan Serhant has revealed to Andy Cohen on Watch What Happens Live, according to Bravo, adding, “He’s been traveling a lot.
+“I think so,” Ryan Serhant revealed to Andy Cohen about Ortiz’s being done with real estate on Watch What Happens Live, according to Bravo, adding, “He’s been traveling a lot.
 I follow him online.
 He seems like he has a really great life.”

 Watched the Super Bowl with my favorite girl, in our favorite @diffeyewear glasses ????
 My friends at DIFF are hooking you up for Valentine's Day with a Buy One Get One sale!
 And remember – for every pair of glasses sold, we donate a pair of reading glasses to someone in need.
 So head to diffeyewear.com now to get some a pair for yourself AND for your #1 ????